Musebox Scripting

 Properties and elements

 Objects have two categories of attributes, properties and elements.
-Elements are just what AppleScript calls relationships.
+Elements are just what AppleScript calls relationships, like when an item such as an album is related to a set of other items, such as photos.

 While properties are usually references, elements can be used as specifiers.
 If this is confusing, don’t worry — that’s perfectly normal.